em1e/ft_irc/tests2.md

   - should it send some form of a message to the sender or reciever about the new open widnow?

 - join:
-  - you can join channels using: #channel, channel, 4channel, _channel and .
+  - ~~you can join channels using: #channel, channel, 4channel, _channel and .~~
-    - do we need channel name checks?
+    - ~~do we need channel name checks?~~
   - unable to join multiple channels at once
   ~~- if not inviited, the user trying to connect can send messages to channel, but not recieve messages sent to the channel~~
   -

 - topic:
   - on success, topic doesn't send a message to the channel admins? (the client who set the topic) for the change
+  - normal users can't change topic, _topicRestrictions needs to be checked
+  - if topic string is empty, how does it act (check libaral chat)
   - changing topic with no param = sets topic to: No topic set
   - changing topic with empty string gives topic to empty string topic
   - changing topic when not admin. doesnt let the user change topic

+- mode:
+  - changing doesn't work, needs to toggle on or off _isChannelPassword
+  - changing channel topic restrictions doesn't work, needs to toggle on or off _topicRestrictions
+  -